Jaylon McKenzie Killed: 8th Grade Football Phenom Who Already Had College Offers Hit By Stray Bullet At Party

 Jaylon McKenzie had started to attract the attention of college coaches, even before he entered high school.
 As CNN reported, he already had offers from the Big 10 and Big 12, with Illinois and Missouri already making offers.

-Jaylon’s family said that he was active almost the entire year between football, basketball, and track teams, so rarely attended parties.
+Jaylon’s family said that he was active almost the entire year between football, basketball, and track teams, so he rarely attended parties.
 But he was in a quiet stretch in May, so he decided to attend the party being held Saturday night.

 Jaylon was only planning on picking something up from a friend at the party, and wasn’t going to stay long, his mom said.